Daniel P. O'Connor, PhD

 · My students are actively involved in these projects, interacting with a wide variety of investigators from the University of Houston and many institutions across the United States.

 · The graduate application and more about the HHP graduate programs can be found at http://hhp.uh.edu/grad/.

-*Students whom I advise have priority, but other HHP graduate students are eligible.
+*Students whom I advise have priority for assistantships, but other HHP graduate students are eligible.